EvoEMD: cosmic evolution with an early matter-dominated era: Early Matter-Dominated Era

 In the case of the late reheating, or the entropy production era, the situation is more involved.
 Under the assumption that $\rho_M$ is still dominant and $\rho_M a^3\approx {\rm Const}$, the Boltzmann equation in~\autoref{equ:BE_rho} can be solved semi-analytically:

 Under the assumption that all decay products thermalize, $\rho_R = \frac{\pi^2}{30}g_e(T)T^4$ and the Hubble parameter for EP era is given by

+We have used Eq.
+(11) and the definition of $\rho_R$ in the last step of Eq.
+(12).
 The above formula can be further simplified by noting that the decay of the matter component is prominent when its decay width is comparable to the Hubble parameter, and that the decay happens at the end of EP\footnote{This assumption can be verified from~\autoref{fig:rho_s_T_H_evo}.}.
 In this case, we can write $\Gamma_M = \kappa H_{RD}(T_r)$.
 We then reach for the Hubble parameter of EP era:

 Further, from~\autoref{equ:rho_R_in_EP} and the definition of $\rho_R\propto g_e(T)T^4$, we can see that the effect of the entropy production is to make the universe to cool down more slowly:

 which defines a reheating period.